A Survey on Deep Learning for Theorem Proving: Introduction

 Proving theorems is a cornerstone of mathematics.
 Since the era of Euclid around 300 B.C., people have crafted theorems and proofs using a blend of natural language and mathematical symbols, meticulously evaluating their correctness through manual inspection.
 In the 1950s, a paradigm shift occurred with the exploration of computer-assisted proofs~\citep{davis1957computer,davis1960computing}, wherein a machine automatically applies deduction rules to prove assertions.
 These innovations laid the groundwork for the subsequent development of interactive theorem provers~\citep{automath, milner1972implementation}, enabling people to construct more intricate theorems and proofs by interacting with these systems.
 Building upon these advancements, later research extended the scope of theorem proving beyond mathematics, applying it to various practical applications such as software verification~\citep{atp4se} and hardware design~\citep{hardware_desgin}.

 Exploring learning-based approaches for theorem proving has been a long-standing research focus, dating back to the 1990s~\citep{early_ml4atp_1, early_ml4atp_2}.
 The recent development of deep learning, especially with the evolution of large language models (LLMs), has ignited a wave of research interest in this area again.
-As shown in Figure~\ref{fig:number_of_papers}, the volume of papers on deep learning for theorem proving has grown approximately from 2 in 2016 to 50 in 2023.
-However, despite such remarkable growth, this domain is characterized by a wide range of tasks, methods, datasets, and evaluations, which lack a cohesive framework to comprehend the true extent of progress and indicate the underlying challenges and potential future work.
+As shown in Figure~\ref{fig:number_of_papers}, the volume of papers on deep learning for theorem proving has grown approximately from 2 in 2016 to 45 in 2023, continuing to rise in 2024.
+However, despite such remarkable growth, this domain is characterized by a wide range of tasks, methods, datasets, and evaluations, which lack a cohesive framework to comprehend the true extent of progress and identify the underlying challenges and potential future work.

-In this paper, we provide a comprehensive survey of more than 170 research papers in deep learning for theorem proving, aiming to map out the current research landscape and highlight key advancements systematically.
+In this paper, we provide a comprehensive survey of more than 180 research papers in deep learning for theorem proving, aiming to map out the current research landscape and highlight key advancements systematically.
 We begin with the background for informal and formal settings of theorem proving~(\S\ref{sec:background}).
 Subsequently, we delve into the details of the tasks and methods within this domain~(\S\ref{sec:tasks}), which include autoformalization, premise selection, proofstep generation, proof search, and other tasks.
 We also review the datasets for theorem proving~(\S\ref{sec:datasets}), including manually curated and synthetically generated ones.
-Moreover, we evaluate the metrics used in existing methods and assess their performance~(\S\ref{sec:evaluations}).
+Moreover, we examine the evaluation metrics and assess state-of-the-art performance~(\S\ref{sec:evaluations}).
 Following this, we discuss the prevailing challenges and conclude with future directions~(\S\ref{sec:discussions}).